IBM-Bluemix-Docs/mobilepush/push_faq.md

 As per the design, registering/updating a device is called from the mobile applications using SDK.
 Bulk registrations/updates through REST APIs is not supported.
 If many device registrations/updates are called simultaneously using REST APIs, it may take a long time or may fail.

-### How do I send Push Notifications or use the Rest API’s when I don’t have the appSecret?
+### How do I send {{site.data.keyword.mobilepushshort}} or use the Rest API’s when I don’t have the appSecret?
 {: #faq-rest-api-appsecret}

 As the {{site.data.keyword.mobilepushshort}} service has adopted IAM, an `apiKey` is displayed instead of the `appSecret` when the user creates the service credentials.

-To use any REST APIs, you must generate the access token using the following curl command:
+To use any ReST APIs, you must generate the access token using the following curl command:

 ```
 curl -k -X POST --header "Content-Type: application/x-www-form-urlencoded" --header "Accept: application/json" --data-urlencode "grant_type=urn:ibm:params:oauth:grant-type:apikey" --data-urlencode "apikey=G2c7oaUuOjul1RbmbjAeI7YwJSUCW_hmfif3GhLabYPE" "https://iam.cloud.ibm.com/identity/token"
 ```
+{: codeblock}

 ```
 {